Project-nab/discovery-service/README.md

 2. If the customer finds a product that they like, they can view its details and add it to their shopping cart and processed to place an order.
 3. No online payment is supported yet.
 The customer is required to pay by cash when the product got deliveried.

+## Highlight

+Before we go detail, this is some highlight noted:

+1. Discovery service listen on port 8000, and source code at: [Discovery service](https://github.com/Project-nab/discovery-service.git)
+2. Configuration service listen on port 8001, and source code at: [Configuration service](https://github.com/Project-nab/configuration-service.git)
+3. All config in this project will be storage centralize at: [config-repo](https://github.com/Project-nab/config-repo.git), another config will load config when starting via configuration service.
+4. APIGW service listen on port 8002, and source code at: [APIGW service](https://github.com/Project-nab/gateway-service.git)

 ## Project analysis

 Because the company (iCommerce) wants to build an MVP (minimum viable product) to release to market as soon as possible.
 And we just have 1 week to finish all of the requirements.
 So we will apply agile methodology with 1 sprint is 1 week (from 05/08/2021 to 12/08/2021) to finished the first version of the application.